guideo/LRUCache/README.md

 Some parameters are self explanatory, but others are not:
 * **db**: The database which the MASTER will access must be in the same place as the code;
 * **hard_expire**: This configuration sets if we should invalidate the data after the expiration time, even if the Cache had this data requested recently.
 This helps with issues regarding Distributed Cache Invalidation.
 * **replicate**: **VERY IMPORTANT** - I might have misunderstood the requirements for this question, and implemented the Caches in a way where all data in all nodes will be the same (which seemed to be harder).
 This means that when a Node is hit, it will tell the MASTER to update **ALL** other nodes to reflect the same info.
 If this is the desired behavior, set this to **TRUE**, otherwise set to **FALSE** and the Nodes will operate fully separated.
+If set to True, each Node will have an additional port being used to listen to updates from the MASTER.

 *I plan to add a video showcasing the solution, which should be done soon (tomorrow).*